rajeevramani/fast-ai/lesson2.md

 * How do we ensure a random split always gives the same validation set?
   * By passing a number to the `seed` parmeter in the `splitter` function.

+* What letters are often used to signify the independent and dependent variables?
+  * `x` --> independent variable
+  * `y` --> dependent variable

+* What's the difference between the crop, pad, and squish resize approaches?
+When might you choose one over the others?
+  * `crop` --> removal of features.
+  * `pad` --> Filling empty space in image while resizing with 0.
+  * `squish` --> changes the shape of the picture
+  * Each resizing technique has its own problem.
+One option would randomly crop a part of the image at each epoch.
+  * I will probably choose randomResizedCrop.

+* What is data augmentation?
+Why is it needed?
+  * Augmentation - creating random variations of data so that they appear different but do change the meaning of the data.
+  * Is a way to create new data when there is not enough variation in the input data.

+* What is the difference between item_tfms and batch_tfms?
+  * `item_tfms` - runs transformation on each individual item.
+  * `batch_tfms` - runs transforms on batch on GPU.
+Happens to a batch a time and is much faster.

+* What is a confusion matrix?
+  * Is a matrix where the daigoal boxes represent the correct classification by the model and the off diagoal represent incorrect classification.

+* What does export save?
+  * Saves the model (combination of architecture and parmeters)

+* What is it called when we use a model for getting predictions, instead of training?
+* What are IPython widgets?
+  * They are GUI components that bring js to python in web browser.

+* When might you want to use CPU for deployment?
+When might GPU be better?
+  * When doing heavy batch processing with user input GPU is better.
+  * When dealing with 1 user input at a time CPU is better.

+* What are the downsides of deploying your app to a server, instead of to a client (or edge) device such as a phone or PC?
+  * Latency
+  * Sensitive data transmission over the internet.

+* What are three examples of problems that could occur when rolling out a bear warning system in practice?
+  * Angles of the photo.
+  * Not enough light.
+  * Moving image will capture bear at different angles and the system may not recognise it.

+* What is "out-of-domain data"?
+  * Data in production very different from the data the model was trained on.

+* What is "domain shift"?
+  * Data in production changes over time.

+* What are the three steps in the deployment process?
+  * Manual process.
+  * Limited scope deployment.
+  * Gradual expansion.